mbrenn07/cs-squared-web-dev/frontend/README.md

 - Typography: for displaying text
 - img: for displaying images
+- Box: extremely fundamental element, mostly useful for applying CS to
 - Stack: very helpful for managing layout, Grid is more complicated but more powerful